By Allissa Haines

 Seasonal additions to your service menu can bring back some not-so-regular clients to your table and encourage an upgrade with your regulars.
 Short-term upgrades can be fun and lucrative.
 It can be simple, like offering a new essential oil blend each season or changing from an oil to a lighter lotion when summer hits.
 A foot scrub followed by a cooling cream during the summer and a warm pillow under the neck during the winter are both big hits with the right clientele.
 Allergy season is a great time for lymphatic sinus work.

-I don’t love doing detailed foot massage or hot stones.
+I don’t love doing detailed foot massage or cold/hot stones.
 But during the winter in New England, my clients love a mini hot stone foot massage upgrade.
 I can charge an extra $15–20 for the session, bust out a few small stones and some peppermint foot cream, and clients love it.
 It’s only offered for one month, so I don’t get bored with it, and the extra income takes the edge off the related cleanup work.